maneeshbaid/ELEC_872_Project/README.md

 Queen’s University</br>
 </br>
 </br>
 This git repository contains the code for implementing three new methods: CNN-LSTM with Multi-Head Attention, CNN-TCN, CNN-TCN with Multi-Head Attention for MHEALTH and the WISDM dataset.
 We utilized the code by Singh et al. [1], available on GitHub [2], as a baseline for our code.
-Chatgpt [3] was also used to complete the code.
+Chatgpt [3] was utilized to get the syntax and fix bugs.
 </br>
 Datasets are available in the dataset/LOTO folder, and the code for these new methods is under the codes/model_proposed folder.
 ## Setup